TRAIL ETIQUETTE AND SKILLS

 When coming upon other hikers, yield to up hill hikers, groups, and groups with dogs or children.

-Courtesy goes a long way in nature.
+Courtesy goes a long way in Nature.

 USE OF HEADLIGHTS IN THE MOUNTAINS